 The Ministerium für Staatssicherheit ("Ministry of State Security") was the Secret Police / State Sec of East Germany.
 Their job was to find dissenters and torture them into becoming productive members of the state.
 From this emerged the most frighteningly effective and efficient secret police in Europe.
-An old saying is "The Gestapo were bone breakers.
+What especially made Stasi infamous was their decision in the 1970s to drop the old totalitarian MO of arresting and torturing dissents after deeming it too ineffective, and instead instigate campaigns of psychological harassment and manipulation of their targets, something which also extended to their interrogation and punishment techniques where "cruder" courses of action, such as beatings and hard labor, were often foregone in favor of more insidious things, such as extremely prolonged solitary confinement.
+As an old saying goes "The Gestapo were bone breakers.
 The Stasi were soul breakers."
-At their height, they had one officer for every 166 East German citizens.
-The FSB in Putin's Russia can work about 1 officer for 273 citizens.
+The Stasi also took mass surveillance to new heights.
+To give you a baseline, the old KGB "only" had one officer for every 5830 citizens and its modern counterpart, the FSB in Putin's Russia, can work about 1 officer for 273 citizens.
 The best the Gestapo could manage was one officer for 2000 citizens.
+The Stasi had one officer for every 166 citizens of East Germany.
+And these numbers only count official full-time agents—when you include the vast numbers of East Germans who were at one time or another acting as part-time or even full-time informants for the Stasi, the number goes up to one in seven by some estimates.
 No one was sure if they were being watched or not, and could never tell if their friends or family were informing on them.
 Often people had no choice.
 Despite attempts by officers to destroy them, most of the archives were taken intact after the Wall fell - the old headquarters is now a museum.
 Being people of good humour, the East Germans had numerous jokes about their Big Brothers:

 - How can you tell that the Stasi has bugged your apartment?
 There's a new cabinet in it. [they may have had a lot of people, but their tech was horrible]